hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

 ### ASCII immortalizes DEL

-By 1960, there were at least 25 different codes being used in computers and other systems in the US alone, and they were mostly incompatible with each other.
-A new unifying standard had to be developed for defining how bit combinations should be interpreted as characters.
-The rationale was clear: first, having multiple codes that all tried to achive the same basic goal, but in slighly different ways, was taxing, and secondly, some large organisations might have had multiple systems use different codes, unable to talk to each other directly.^[Ross, Hugh McGregor (1961): Considerations in Choosing a Character Code for Computers and Punched Tapes.
-Included in the "Source documents on the history of character codes, 1960-1961", compiled by Eric Fischer, [on Internet Archive](https://archive.org/details/enf-ascii-1960-1961/page/n5/mode/2up)] And so, in August 1960, this task was taken on by the American Standards Association (ASA), creating the *X3.2 subcommittee for Coded Character Sets and Data Format*.
+While ITA2 remained in use in telegraphy, the limited range of characters possible with 5-bit encoding was insufficient for the needs of emerging data processing technologies.
+By 1960, over 25 different character codes were used in computers and other systems in the US alone—most of them incompatible with each other.
+This created two pressing problems: individuals struggled to learn multiple, slightly different codes, while large organizations faced inefficiencies from maintaining incompatible systems that couldn't directly exchange data.^[Ross, Hugh McGregor (1961): Considerations in Choosing a Character Code for Computers and Punched Tapes.
+Included in the "Source documents on the history of character codes, 1960-1961", compiled by Eric Fischer, [on Internet Archive](https://archive.org/details/enf-ascii-1960-1961/page/n5/mode/2up)] A new unifying character set was urgently needed: one that would establish a standard for mapping bit combinations to characters.
+And so, in August 1960, this task was taken on by the American Standards Association (ASA), forming the *X3.2 subcommittee on Coded Character Sets and Data Format*.

 The result was the *American Standard Code for Information Interchange*, a 7-bit (2<sup>7</sup> = 128 code points) character encoding system better known by its acronym ASCII.
 In the 1960s, computers relied primarily on physical media like punch cards, paper tape, and teletypewriters, so ASCII dedicated 33 of the 128 code points for managing these devices.
-ASCII preserved the earlier convention from ITA2 in assigning the final code point (127, where all seven bits are ❶) to *DELETE*—maintaining its function as a physical obliteration of an undesirable punching on paper tape.
+ASCII preserved the earlier convention from ITA2 in assigning the final code point (127, where all seven bits are ❶) to *DEL*, maintaining its function as a physical obliteration of an undesirable punching on paper tape.

 Although ASCII only requires 7 bits, its values are commonly represented using two hexadecimal digits (equivalent to 8 bits).
 DEL's all-holes-punched pattern ❶❶❶❶❶❶❶ is thus padded with an extra ⓪-bit to become ⓪❶❶❶❶❶❶❶.
 In hexadecimal notation this pattern is written as **0x7F**, where *7* represents the first four bits (⓪❶❶❶) and *F* the last four bits (❶❶❶❶).
 The prefix *0x* is a convention from programming languages to denote hexadecimal numbers—without it, a value like 10 could be interpreted either as 10 (decimals) or 16 (hexadecimals).